DHTMLX/docs-diagram/docs/guides/diagram_editor/editbar/basic_controls/checkboxgroup.md

 #### Basic properties

 - `type` - (required) the type of a control, set it to *"checkboxGroup"*
-- `key` - (optional) the name of the specified/modified property or the path to it in the object of a Diagram item (shape, line, group, swimlane)
+- `key` - (optional) the name of the specified/modified property or the path to it in the object of a Diagram item
 - `wrap` - (optional) allows displaying the external wrapping, *false* by default
 - `options` - (required) an object with options of a CheckboxGroup.
 The object can contain the following attributes:
     - `rows` - (optional) arranges [checkboxes](#checkbox-properties) inside the CheckboxGroup control vertically